skx/evalfilter/README.md

       }
     }

-Note that the `case` expression supports:
+Note that the `case` expression supports the following, as demonstrated in our [switch example](_examples/scripts/switch.script):

 * Expression matches.
 * Literal matches.